younesdian/GoogleMaps-Query-on-Location/README.md

 https://maps.google.com/maps?
 ```

-the query that Google will uses for the search (Optional)
+the query that Google will uses for the search
 ```
 q=Restaurant
 ```